rkv-2401/Text-classification/README.md

 # Text-classification
 Notebooks used in a Kaggle competition as part of coursework.
-A rapid data pre-processing pipeline was built using SpaCy which was 6x faster than the conventional pre-processing pipeline.
+A rapid data pre-processing pipeline was built using SpaCy which was 6x faster than the conventional pre-processing pipeline!
 Data Augmentation was applied on this pre-processed dataset.

 Using the Glove50 pre-trained embedding, we converted the input texts into numerical vectors that can be interpreted by machine learning algorithms.